Series-wide: Ash Ketchum | Pikachu | Team Rocket Trio | Team Rocket Trio's Pokemon | Team Rocket Organization

 - Running Gag: Early on, he shows affection for Ash by biting him on the head.

 - Super Speed: Only as a Turtwig.
+It was incredibly fast as a Turtwig, who can dodge most attacks very easily and hit his opponents with his high speed.
 His loss of speed upon evolution was a bit of a Heroic BSoD for him.

 - Turtle Power: A turtle based Pokémon.